freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-variables-and-operators/learn-variables-and-operators-question-g.md

 console.log( +"" );   //
 ```

 The need to convert strings to numbers arises very often.
-For example, if we are getting values from HTML form fields, they are usually strings.
-What if we want to sum them?
+For example, if you are getting values from HTML form fields, they are usually strings.
+What if you want to sum them?

 The binary plus would add them as strings: